 As the residency official did some more confused typing on his keyboard I considered showing him my DVD rental store membership card as proof of my claims.
 After all it was and is a very respectable DVD rental store and probably more efficient then the Dutch government since not only did they know my name, address and date of birth but also my taste in movies.
 The only downfall to this idea was that they might not make a good character witness since I have a bad habit of returning DVDs very late.
 I thought about it for a moment and decided to leave the membership card in my pocket.
 After all, there is no dignity in being deported by Video Land.

 The reason for all this was a simple administrative error.
 By this I mean I was supposed to visit city hall and register myself when I first moved to the country but since no one ever told me I never knew.
 I only found this out recently during the process of moving in with my Dutch girlfriend.
 However, it’s not as if I was trying to hide my existence.
 I was leaving behind some pretty big clues that might tip them off that they had an extra tea drinking Englishman in the country.

 After some more confused looks between me and the non- existing data on his computer screen the residency official must have decided that I did exist after all because he simply shrugged his shoulders, said ‘ok then’ in a very Dutch manner and handed me a different form to fill out.

 This seemed rather anti-climatic for someone who had been living outside the system for eight years but had only known it for eight minutes.
 I thought there would be some repercussions.
-Had I been illegal for the last eighth of a decade?
+Had I been living illegally in The Netherlands for the last eighth of a decade?